Shopify/polaris/polaris-react/UNRELEASED.md

 - Add sticky header to `DataTable` ([#5454](https://github.com/Shopify/polaris/pull/5494))

 - Made `Pip` a sub-component of `Badge` and exposed it to outside ([#5520](https://github.com/Shopify/polaris/pull/5520))
+- Added the ability to disable specific dates in the `DatePicker`, to go along with date ranges ([#5356](https://github.com/Shopify/polaris/pull/5356))

 ### Bug fixes